→ →

 All transactions in the system are accounted for, yet, who bought what remains obscured.
 This way pocas assures the fairness of the system while maintaining members privacy!

 There can be multiple, unique plural markets!
-Any member can create a new open-market or join an existing one when offering or requesting something.
-An plural market can focus on a specific good or service or encompass multiple.
+Any member can create a new market or join an existing one when offering or requesting something.
+A plural market can focus on a specific good or service or encompass multiple.

 A pocas could have plural markets dedicated exclusively to second-hand clothing, frozen food, or artworks, or it could be more general-purpose and encompass a variety of goods and services.
 Moreover, a single item can be offered in multiple plural markets at different exchange rates simultaneously!
 The plural market where the offer gets fulfilled first, cancels any active offers in other plural markets.

-Each plural market operates its own mutual credit system.
-However, it is possible to bridge these systems through credit exchange among members.
+Each plural market operates its own mixed system.
+However, it is possible to bridge these systems through credit exchange or intent-based systems.
 A member could offer or request a specific amount of credits from market A as if it were a product within market B. If another member accepts, an exchange of credits is achieved.

 The space each individual or collective can use is determined by the total available area, the number of participants, and their activity level.
-A member-controlled dynamic system ensures that popular products get the space they deserve while newcomers also get their opportunity to shine.
+A member-controlled dynamic system ensures that popular products get the space they deserve while newcomers also get an opportunity.
 Special consideration is given to goods that require specific spaces, such as refrigerators for food or display walls for art.

 At pocas, it's other members of pocas who assess the quality of offers.
 From casual feedback to full reviews, people expect good quality and care from their community.

 You have no idea what to do?
-Members signaling a need for something but no one knows how to make it?
-Check the common knowledge section of the pocas app for a tutorial, ask the FoCo for a micro-grant to organize a workshop and assemble a new working group to produce it!
+Others are signaling a need for something but no one knows how to make it?
+Check the common knowledge section of the pocas app for a tutorial, ask a FoCo for a micro-grant to organize a workshop and assemble a new working group to produce it!

 Your home production is at max capacity?
 People love your products?
 Invest in collective infrastructure at your pocas and form a working group to produce them at a larger scale!
 Got some surplus?
 Other pocas stores might be interested!
-You can sell your products at other pocas in their respective coop-shop.
+You can offer your products at other pocas, exchange for something they have or simply sell it in their respective coop-shop.

 Your products became an absolute success?
 You are at a limit on the space you can take at your local pocas?
-Then you qualify for investment from the FoCo to grow your business outside of the pocas to become an external pocas coop!
-As an external coop emerging from pocas you will still benefit from some of pocas infrastructure, community and network, but you’ll also be able to grow your business freely and sell more widely!
+Then you qualify for investment from the FoCo to grow your business outside of the pocas to become an external organization!
+You will still benefit from some of pocas infrastructure, community and network, but you'll also be able to grow your business freely and sell more widely!

-Inspiration: Mutual Credit Services, Complementary currencies & LETS, Timebanks, Grassroots economics, Collaborative Finance (CoFi), Anoma: Graphs and economic networks
+Inspiration: Mutual Credit Services, Complementary currencies & LETS, Timebanks, Grassroots economics, Collaborative Finance (CoFi), Anoma: Graphs and economic networks, Circles UBI, entropy, Trustlines network

 Simple infrastructure for a gift-economy.
 A few shelves, a clothes rack and some space in the fridge.
 Bring anything you don't want and take anything you need, no questions asked!